 With the help of stakeholders, EPD and their consulting team has updated the demand forecasts.
-Council members and other interested parties from the Upper Oconee region participated in stakeholder efforts to update municipal, industrial, energy, and agricultural forecasts.
+Council members and other interested parties from the Middle Ocmulgee region participated in stakeholder efforts to update municipal, industrial, energy, and agricultural forecasts.
 Forecasting results were presented to the Council during the April 2021 virtual meeting.
-The graphic below shows the results of the updated water demand forecasts for the Upper Oconee region, for these three water use sectors.
-Mark Masters with Albany State University has developed the agricultural water demand forecast, and results will be shared at the next Council Meeting.
+Mark Masters with Albany State University has developed the agricultural water demand forecast, and results will be shared at the September Council Meeting.
+The graphic below shows the results of the updated water demand forecasts for the Middle Ocmulgee region, for these three water use sectors.